cscorley/dissertation/chapters/3_flt/2_results.md

 snapshots.

 We note an improvement in MRR for 4 of the 6 systems when using changesets.
-Only 1 of the 6 systems with MRR in favor of snapshots, \mahout, was statistically significant at $p < 0.01$.
-For \mahout, however, the difference in MRR is negligible (2.54%).
-Hence, snapshots topics do not seem to outperform changeset models for any of the 6 systems.
-Comparing all systems at once, changesets show slight MRR improvement over snapshots with statistical significance.
+Comparing all systems at once, changesets show slight MRR improvement over snapshots with statistical significance.  \mahout is the only system with an MRR in favor of snapshots and statistically significant at $p < 0.01$.
+For
+\mahout, however, the difference in MRR is negligible (2.54%).
+This suggests that changeset-based TMs are on par with snapshot-based TMs.

 \todo{Break down each system's result individually even though people can read the table?}